Here are 7 reasons why Peter is the Rock:

 4) Unity Requires Authority.

 As we read through the Acts of the Apostles we see an actual Church with authority.
 When Paul has a revelation from God he doesn't start a new denomination, and when other disciples want to create a new denomination they are set straight by the magisterium of the Church (see "gnosticism" and this list of Early Church Heresies - without an authority guiding the Church there would have been the splintering we see today in Protestantism right from the beginning.
-Christians accept what the Church passed down and taught - cannon of Scripture, Divinity of Christ, Fully Human/Fully Divine, Apostles Creed, Trinity, Baptism, etc. - but reject that it is the Holy Spirit guiding those teachings.)
+All Christians accept what the authoritative Church passed down and taught; such as the cannon of Scripture, the Divinity of Christ (Fully Human/Fully Divine), the Apostles Creed, the Trinity, Baptism, etc.; but some reject that it is the Holy Spirit guiding this authoritative Church.)

 While the Bible shows that Peter is a sinner who makes mistakes (the Pope is clearly NOT infallible!), he is also referenced as the leader of the Apostles (Matt 10:2).
 Paul goes to Peter and the Apostles to straighten them out and have them make the official pronouncement regarding Baptism taking the place of circumcision (Acts 15).
 We also see Church hierarchy (holy order) and Apostolic Succession in the book of Acts with the offices of Apostles, Priests, Elders (Acts 14:23), Bishops, Pastors (Acts 20:17-30) and Deacons (Acts 1,2 & 6) as well as the laying on of hands (Acts 8:17), receiving of the Holy Spirit (John 20:21-22) and anointing to certain roles within the Church (1 Corinthians 12:28-29).
 These practices continue today in the Catholic Church and you can also find an unbroken line of succession from Peter and the Apostles and ALL of the Catholic Bishops of the Church.